 12 March 1940 entered Swinemunde with the German Cruiser Emden and the Battleship Lutzow - became icebound

-13 May 1940 off Jan Mayen Island refueled the commercial raider 'Widder' during the laters break out into the North Atlantic.
+13 May 1940 off Jan Mayen Island refuelled the commercial raider 'Widder' during the laters break out into the North Atlantic.
 Nordmark had suffered damage to her bow and stern from ice.

-27 July 1940 damaged during an air raid near Jutland.
+27 July 1940 damaged during an air raid near the Jutland coast.

 7 February 1941 refuelled the raider Kormoran off the Cape Verde Islands while disguised as an American ship Dixie

 14 March 1941 Able Seaman Arthur Herbert Freeman a British merchant seaman and a prisoner held on the ship and originally captured on the ss Afric Star shot dead by German guards during a fire and what they (the Germans) perceived as an attempt to take over the ship .
 He is buried at VILLENAVE D'ORNON (ST. BRICE) COMMUNAL CEMETERY, Bordeaux, France

 Courtesy and © of The War Graves Photographic Project

 14 April 1941 while purporting to be an American tanker Prairie spotted by an seaplane from HMS Alcantara in the South Atlantic Ocean - challenged, accepted as genuine and allowed to continue on her voyage.
 Later it was found she was not the American ship named Prairie.